-- Alan ("Brain") from Arthur.
-He's an animal like everyone else - a bear to be exact - but he celebrates Kwanzaa and has relatives in Africa.
+- Alan Powers ("Brain") from Arthur.
+He's an animal like everyone else - a bear to be exact - but he celebrates Kwanzaa and has relatives in Senegal.

 - One of the members of Minoriteam is Fasto, the jive-talking, womanizing fastest man alive.
 His civilian identity is that of Lando K. Dutton, a nebbish bookworm and professor of Women's Studies.